Pulmonary parenchymal bands

-Parenchymal bands are a HRCT finding commonly encountered among patients with asbestosis.
+Parenchymal bands are a HRCT finding.
+They can be commonly encountered among patients with asbestosis.

 They are typically over 2 cm in length (up to 5cm), 1-3mm thick and runn though the lung parenchyma and usually extend from a visceral pleural surface 6.
 They are formed in a number of ways 1:

 They are thought to reflect pleuroparenchymal fibrosis and is usually associated with distortion of the lung architecture.

 - thickening of interlobular septae of a number of adjacent secondary pulmonary lobules